Rock climbing is the process of ascending cliffs.

 Abrasion of set up ropes frequently occurs where ropes rub against the cliff.
 Rope protectors or padding are recommended and help prolong rope life.
 Any rope protection used must be rigged to ensure it cannot be dislodged onto the climbers or increase the likelihood of dislodging rocks.

 The rope should be secured to the harness according to the harness manufacturer’s instructions.

 Belay devices must be attached to harnesses with a locking karabiner.

 Leaders must carry rescue equipment appropriate to the activity.

 Staff members are those adults who provide the supervisory, instructional and educational elements of the program.
-All staff members must be approved by the school council.
+All staff members must be approved by the principal.

 All staff members must comply with current Departmental police check requirements or the